jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 Hydra uses these chambers as reservoirs.

 Mainstream views might call these chronic emotional states, mood patterns, or ingrained habits.
-In this scroll, they are understood as **structural features of the collapse hive**.
+In this book series, they are understood as **structural features of the collapse hive**.

 ---